TysenImaiToyama/TysenImaiToyama.github.io/projects/project-1.md

 having no teammate left behind.

   I achieved these expreriences by participating in Judo all four years of high school and Wrestling in the last 3 years of high school.
 I sacificed my high school life to train in those sports.
-I could have been hanging with friends or having fun but I decided to try and accomplish something more with my life.
+Not many people could handle wrestling practices at my school and the team was always small throughout my years there.
+Unfortunately, I've only been able to achieve 3rd place in Easterns.
+I could have been hanging with friends or having fun but I decided to try and accomplish something with my life.
+I now apply the self-discipline and other experiences to my jobs after high school.